Training – Do It Yourself or Outsource It?

 - Active listening skills

-- Ability to anticipate learner objections and answer those negatives before they are solidified beyond correction
+- Ability to anticipate objections and to answer those negatives before they are solidified beyond correction in the person’s mind

 - Receptivity to learning